Trustworthy & Reliable AI

 9

-Highlight the most important factors that influenced the decision
+Highlight the most important factors influencing the decision.

 Design Considerations